Asymptotic-preserving semi-implicit finite volume scheme for Extended Magnetohydrodynamics: Conclusion

 There are other aspects of the current algorithm that require further understanding and improvement.
 For example, the solver includes two stiff terms (i.e., $\epsilon_E$ and $\epsilon_J$) that depend on the dimensional constants used to non-dimensionalize the XMHD equations.
 These constants must be chosen such that the term $\frac{B_0^2}{\mu_0 n_0 m_i v^2} \approx 1$, as this allows one to retain the existing ideal MHD solver without explicitly including the term.
 The ratio of the timestep $dt$ to $\epsilon_E$ and $\epsilon_J$ may influence how effectively the system relaxes toward the appropriate physical limit, and future work will involve better understanding this.
-Furthermore, there are several potential avenues for enhancing the current algorithm such as \begin{itemize} \item Directionally unsplit the implicit source term update for improved stability. \item IMEX or linear analysis can be used to increase the order of accuracy for the implicit source term update, which is currently at most 1st-order. \item Upwind constrained transport method can be used instead.
+Furthermore, there are several potential avenues for enhancing the current algorithm such as \begin{itemize} \item Positive-preserving scheme for ion temperature by increasing and decreasing the numerical diffusivity of total and electron pressure, respectively, across shock. \item IMEX or linear analysis can be used to increase the order of accuracy for the implicit source term update, which is currently at most 1st-order. \item Upwind constrained transport method can be used instead.
 Additionally, the concept of upwind constrained transport method can be applied to the non-ideal source term used to update the magnetic field, although the $\mathbf{E}$ field must be accounted for during the upwinding. \item Adding ambipolar diffusion to the right-hand side of GOL and testing it against field diffusion with an initial Gaussian profile because it has an analytical solution. \end{itemize}